nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 This way, any time a new `Pulse` with that name is created, it will use those properties by default.

-For more information on the `Pulse`, see `Pulses and PulseSequences`.
+For more information on the `Pulse`, see `Pulses and PulseSequences
+<in-depth guides/Pulses and PulseSequences>`.

 PulseSequence
 -------------